Terms & Conditions

 - We and/or the Promoter reserve the right to conduct security searches.
 We and/or the Promoter reserve the right to refuse admission to, or eject, the ticket holder if the ticket holder refuses to be searched, or in our and/or the Promoter’s reasonable opinion, admission of the holder to the venue might be a risk to the safety of the audience or the holder, or affect the enjoyment of the audience or the running of the event (for example if the holder appears to be under the influence of alcohol or drugs or is acting aggressively or anti-socially).
 No refunds will be offered to customers in these circumstances

 - For all events (seated and standing), children under the age of 16 must be accompanied by an adult over the age of 18.
 Under 14s must be in seated areas only.
 Age restrictions may vary for specific events and should be checked prior to booking tickets

 - Due to the current COVID-19 pandemic, additional entry conditions are in place.
 This includes going through thermal screening.
 The thermal screening system does not store video or images and is therefore GDPR compliant.

-- In the event a ticket holder does need meet the required temperature controls, admission will not be permitted and the ticket holder will be required to follow relevant government and NHS guidance.
+- In the event a ticket holder does not meet the required temperature controls, admission will not be permitted and the ticket holder will be required to follow relevant government and NHS guidance.